 How can you tackle a problem as climate change from a historical perspective?
 And what impact do historical games like Call of Duty have on the historical awareness of young people?
-These are just some cases you will cover during the Master track Applied History.
+These are just some cases you will cover during the master specialisation Applied History.
 Are you interested in history but looking for a more practical master, focussed on the labour market?
 Then Applied History is the programme for you.
 You will get the chance to take a longer internship and you can create a script for a documentary in stead of writing a traditional master thesis.
 The collaboration with Arts & Culture and Media makes you a desired employee for many companies.

 Global History and International Relations